 \section{Methodology}

-\subsection{Initial configuration}
+\subsection{Initial Configuration}

-We adopt the EoS by Schneider, Roberts, and Ott (SRO) \citep[][]{PhysRevC.96.065802,PhysRevC.100.025803}, computed using the NRAPR Skyrme parametrization \citep[][]{STEINER2005325}, an effective non-relativistic Skyrme type nuclear interaction model \citep[][]{LATTIMER1991331}, and nuclear statistical equilibrium (NSE) approximation at low densities and temperatures, available in \texttt{CompOSE}\footnote{\url{https://compose.obspm.fr}}, in our study.
-We construct the initial configuration of the low-mass neutron star with a uniform temperature \,$T=10^8$\,K under hydrostatic and $\beta$-equilibrium.
+We adopt the EoS by Schneider, Roberts, and Ott \citep[SRO;][]{PhysRevC.96.065802,PhysRevC.100.025803}, computed using the NRAPR Skyrme parameterization \citep[][]{STEINER2005325}, an effective nonrelativistic Skyrme-type nuclear interaction model \citep[][]{LATTIMER1991331}, and nuclear statistical equilibrium (NSE) approximation at low densities and temperatures, available in \texttt{CompOSE}\footnote{\url{https://compose.obspm.fr}}, in our study.
+We construct the initial configuration of the minimum-mass neutron star with a uniform temperature \,$T=10^8$\,K under hydrostatic and $\beta$-equilibrium.
 A pure Newtonian gravity and spherical symmetry are assumed.
-The minimum mass neutron star has a central density of about $1.211 \times 10^{14}$\gcc, a total mass $M$ of about $0.0896$\ms\,, and a radius $R$ of more than $250$\,km (see Figure~\ref{fig:initial configuration}).
-The general relativistic correction to the low-mass neutron star structure is negligible as its compactness $C = GM/Rc^2\sim5\times10^{-4}$ is very small.
-Three simulation models, labeled by LMNS-50, LMNS-45, and LMNS-40, are performed in our study, which differ in the fission fragment asymmetry assumed (see Section~\ref{sec:nuclear reaction network}).
+The minimum-mass neutron star has a central density of about $1.211 \times 10^{14}$\gcc, a total mass $M$ of about $0.0896$\ms, and a radius $R$ of more than $250$\,km (see Figure~\ref{fig:initial configuration}).
+The general relativistic correction to the minimum-mass neutron star structure is negligible as its compactness $C = GM/Rc^2\sim5\times10^{-4}$ is very small.

-\subsection{Hydrodynamic simulation}
+\subsection{Hydrodynamic Simulation}

 The set of Euler equations in the Lagrangian formalism, in spherical symmetry, are: